Spherical sets avoiding orthonormal bases: Introduction

 \section{Introduction}

-We are interested in the following general question: given $n\ge 2$ and a finite set of points $P$ in $S^{n-1}$ or $\R^n$, what is the larges density of a subset $A$ in $S^{n-1}$, resp. in $\R^n$, which does not contain a congruent copy of the set $P$?
-The most classical and well-studied case of this question is when $P = \{x, y\}$ is a 2-element set of points.
+We are interested in the following general question: given $n\ge 2$ and a finite set of points $P$ in $S^{n-1}$ or $\R^n$, what is the largest density of a subset $A$ in $S^{n-1}$, resp. in $\R^n$, which does not contain a congruent copy of the set $P$?\footnote{Here and throughout all sets are assumed to be measurable.} The most classical and well-studied case of this question is when $P = \{x, y\}$ is a 2-element set of points.
 Then one wants to find the largest possible density $m_{S^{n-1}}(t)$, resp. $m_{\R^n}(t)$, of a set $A$ with a forbidden distance $t = \operatorname{dist}(x,y)$.
 In the Euclidean space $\R^n$, all distances are equivalent, so it is enough to consider $t=1$.
 The celebrated result of Frankl--Wilson \cite{Frankl}, later improved upon in \cite{Rai2}, implies that $m_{\R^n}(1)$ decreases exponentially in $n$.
-On the other hand, in the plane $\R^2$, it was recently shown \cite{Ambrus} that any set avoiding the unit distance has density at most $0.25-\varepsilon$ where $\varepsilon =0.003 > 0$.
-This, in a way, strengthens the result of De Grey \cite{DeGrey} that the chromatic number of the plane is at least 5.
+In the plane $\R^2$, it was recently shown \cite{Ambrus} that any set avoiding the unit distance has density at most $0.25-\varepsilon$ where $\varepsilon =0.003 > 0$.
+This answered a question of Erd{\H o}s and gave a quantitative improvement of the fact that the measurable chromatic number of $\R^2$ is at least 5, i.e. that one cannot partition $\R^2$ into four measurable sets avoiding unit distances (earlier, De Grey \cite{DeGrey} showed that this holds even without the measurability assumption).

 More generally, there has been a lot of effort \cite{Bachoc, Castro2, DeCorte, Oliv} to obtain better bounds on these densities in small dimensions.
 The techniques developed in this line of work rely heavily on harmonic and Fourier analysis and linear and semidefinite programming.

 On the sphere $S^{n-1}$, the choice of the distance $t$ is important.
-For the perhaps most natural choice $t = \sqrt{2}$, i.e. when we forbid our set to contain pairs of orthogonal vectors, Kalai's double cap conjecture predicts that largest set with this property is
+For the perhaps most natural choice $t = \sqrt{2}$, i.e. when we forbid our set to contain pairs of orthogonal vectors, Kalai's double cap conjecture \cite{kalai} predicts that the largest set with this property is

 For $n=3$, one has $|A_0| \approx 0.292$ and the best current upper bound \cite{Bekker} is roughly $0.297$.
 For large $n$, the measure of $A_0$ is asymptotically $(2+o(1))^{-n/2}$ and the Frankl--Wilson's method implies an exponential upper bound on $m_{S^{n-1}}(\sqrt{2})$.
 In fact, Raigorodskii \cite{Rai} showed that for any fixed $t \in (0,2)$, the function $m_{S^{n-1}}(t)$ decays exponentially in $n$.